jessicafuller808/jessicafuller808/README.md

 My experience includes building websites with HTML, CSS, JavaScript, Next.js and React.

 Design and user experience are also huge interests and I'm currently integrating both into projects.
-Accessibility and making the web easier for everyone to use is important to me!
+Accessibility and making the web easier for everyone to use is important to me.

 This GitHub is mainly to serve as a place to experiment and practice the skills I learn whilst allowing the designer side to get reps in 🎨👩🏼‍🎨